vychiokas/python_good_practices/code_formatting/readme.md

 ```bash
 python -m black --diff <filename>
 ```

+## pre-commit

+There is also a possibility to easily automate this stuff with [pre-commit](https://github.com/pre-commit/pre-commit): [instructions](https://medium.com/gousto-engineering-techbrunch/automate-python-code-formatting-with-black-and-pre-commit-ebc69dcc5e03)

 if for some reason you wish to not format a certain line you can add a comment: `#fmt: off/on`
 ## Additional links: